Covid-19 and Countryside Sites

 Public rights of way, country parks and trails in the countryside and urban fringe provide an opportunity for people to take exercise and get some fresh air in these difficult times.
 The government reports that the risk of the coronavirus being passed on to others from people using outdoor green spaces, paths and trails is considered to be very low as long as people follow the government’s instructions to maintain social distancing.

 But many more people than normal are visiting the countryside to use footpaths and country parks.
 Visitors to the countryside should be especially mindful of all those who live and work in the countryside who may be feeling concerned and vulnerable because of the Corona Virus.

-Do follow the national government advice on accessing green spaces safely:
+When visiting countryside sites, as part of your daily exercise, do follow the national government advice on accessing green spaces safely:

 - follow the government guidance on social distancing.
 Natural England have asked users to, if possible, try to avoid using footpaths etc. that may take you through a farmstead or other rural business where social distancing may be difficult.

 - be sensible, courteous and considerate when using public rights of way at this time, as at all times.
 Respect other people and protect the natural environment.
 Remember your actions can affect people’s lives and livelihoods.
 Take the time to read signage.
 Respect the measures that may have been put in place.